HadoukenIO/layouts-service/README.md

 ## Known Issues
 - Apps in a layout need to be in the same runtime
 - Aero Shake (win7) and Windows Snap Assist(win10) are not supported
-- Window can be misalignment on Windows 10, scheduled to be fixed in OpenFin Runtime .35
+- Window can be misaligned on Windows 10
-- "deregister" opts out of snap/dock & tabbing, but currently not save/restore
 - Tabbed windows currently cannot be snapped
 - Changing monitor and/or screen resolution is currently not supported
-- Minimizing one window in a snap group only minimizes the window not the group
+- Turning off "Show windows content when dragging" in Windows 7/10 is not supported (Citrix/LVDI)
+- Apps running on different runtime can be snapped/tabbed with unpredictable result
+- Snapping window to group is possible in illegal configurations

 ## License
 This project uses the [Apache2 license](https://www.apache.org/licenses/LICENSE-2.0)